3dcitydb/3dcitydb-docs/source/overview/main-features.rst

 The included Importer/Exporter software tool allows for high performance importing and exporting of CityGML datasets according to CityGML versions 2.0 and 1.0.
-The tool allows processing of very large datasets (>> 4 GB), even if they include XLinks between CityGML features or XLinks to 3D GML geometry objects.
-The multi-threaded programming exploits multiprocessor systems or multikernel CPUs to speed up the processing of complex XML-structures, resulting in high performance database access.
+The tool allows processing of very large datasets (>> 4 GB), even if they include XLinks between CityGML features or XLinks to geometry objects.
+The multi-threaded programming exploits multiprocessor systems or multikernel CPUs to speed up the processing of complex XML structures, resulting in high performance database access.
 Objects can be filtered during import or export according to spatial regions (bounding box), their object IDs, feature types, names, and levels of detail.
 Bounding boxes can be interactively selected using a map window based on